 - Loss of your right to own a firearm

 - Damage to your personal and professional reputation

 - A lasting criminal record, which can create problems finding employment or housing

 Most domestic violence offenses are “wobblers.”
-These crimes can be charged as a felony or misdemeanor, depending on the exact circumstances.
+These crimes can be charged as a felony or misdemeanor, depending on the exact severity of the circumstances.
 That makes the skill and experience of your attorney particularly important.

 At Blair Defense Criminal Lawyers, we’ve been handling complex cases for years.
 We know how the prosecution thinks–and we know how to work to have the charges dropped or reduced.
-To learn more information about how an experienced San Diego domestic violence lawyer can help, visit our contact us page for a free case evaluation today.
+To learn more information about how an experienced attorney can help, visit our contact us page for a no-cost case evaluation today.

 What Defenses Can Be Raised if I’m Accused of Domestic Violence?

 You don’t have to accept an arrest and criminal charge at face value.
 The fact is, not all allegations of domestic abuse are justified.
 Law enforcement officials often make arrests based on accusations made when emotions are running high.

 Unfortunately, it can be particularly difficult to demonstrate that you’ve been falsely accused without legal help.
 You deserve a strong legal expert that judges and prosecutors will take seriously.